codelastnight/utaite-tracker/README.txt

          (utaite.wikia.com/wiki/UTAITE_NAME => UTAITE NAME in utaites.txt)
 3. Open a command prompt in the directory that Utaite.py was extracted to (Shift + right click in windows explorer)
+4. For NND:
-4. Run the script with "python utaite-tracker.py"
+   Run the script with "python utaite-tracker.py"

+   For Youtube:
+   Run python utaite-tracker-youtube.py

 5. You will be prompted for your NicoNicoDouga email login and password
 6. Watch your utaite collection grow!